The Crooks relation in optical spectra - universality in work distributions for weak local quenches

-\emph{Conclusions.} We have shown that work distributions and thus the non-equilibrium work fluctuation theorems can be measured in optical spectra of quantum systems such as the X-ray edge problem or the Kondo exciton.
+\emph{Conclusions.} We have shown that work distributions and thus non-equilibrium work fluctuation theorems can be measured in optical spectra of quantum systems such as the X-ray edge problem or the Kondo exciton.
 For weak local perturbations, the Crooks relation establishes a universal relation within a single spectrum, absorption or emission, cf. Eq.~(\ref{eq_Crooks_Abs}).
-Due to the correspondence between optical spectra and work distributions this translates directly into universal relations for work distributions of weak local quenches, see Eq.~(\ref{eq_univ_work}).

-\emph{Acknowledgements.} We acknowledge fruitful discussions with Jan~von~Delft.
+\emph{Acknowledgements.} We acknowledge fruitful discussions with Jan~von~Delft and Peter H\"anggi.
 We thank Markus Hanl and Andreas Weichselbaum for providing us the NRG curve in Fig.~\ref{Fig1}.
 This work was supported by SFB~TR12 of the Deutsche Forschungsgemeinschaft (DFG), the Center for Nanoscience (CeNS) Munich, and the German Excellence Initiative via the Nanosystems Initiative Munich (NIM).